Mutual Fund Returns

 7. Past Performance: While past performance doesn't guarantee future results, it offers insights into the fund manager's ability to generate returns.
 Examine the historical performance, mindful that future results can be shaped by evolving market conditions.

 8. Investment Objective: Evaluate whether the mutual fund's investment objective aligns with your financial goals and risk tolerance.
-Different funds cater to diverse objectives, such as growth, income, or a combination thereof.
+Different mutual funds cater to diverse objectives, such as growth, income, or a combination thereof.

 Lumpsum Calculator